xcjohn/PI-Web-API-Client-R/README.md

-PI Web API Client R package
+PI Web API client R package (2017 R2)
 =========

 ## Introduction

 This is an R package that integrates the PI System with R through PI Web API.
-It was built with the PI Web API 2017 Swagger definition.
 With this package, you can retrieve PI data without having to generate the URL for each request.
+This version was developed on top of the PI Web API 2017 R2 swagger specification.

+## Requirements.

+ - PI Web API 2017 R2 installed within your domain using Kerberos or Basic Authentication.
+If you are using an older version, some methods might not work.
+ - R 3.4.3+

 ## Installation